jgome284/Automated-Appointment-System/README.md

 ## Release Content
 * In the `model` directory.
-  * System Model of the Automated Appointment System, `.mdzip` file available to import into cameo with addtional `.mdzip.bak` backup file.
+  * System Model of the Automated Appointment System, `.mdzip` file available to import into cameo with an additional `.mdzip.bak` backup file.
       * `Automated Appointment System (AAS) Model.mdzip`
       * `Automated Appointment System (AAS) Model.mdzip.bak`